AndrewHegman/TicTacToe/README.md

 # TicTacToe

-The goal of this repo is to create a machine learning algorithm that will learn to play TicTacToe.
+The goal of this repository is to create an algorithm that will learn to play TicTacToe.
-The plan currently is to use a Genetic Algorithm to learn the weights and paremeters of a Neural Net.
+The plan currently is to use deep q-learning and train against an AI that uses minimax.
-The program will be written in python and the Neural Net will be developed with Tensorflow.
+The program will be written in python and the neural net will be created with Keras with TensorFlow backend.